Wedson Anselme: East Bengal

 In November 2016 Wedson signed for I-League giant East Bengal FC.
 He made his debut for the club in their season opener match against Aizawl fc on 7 January 2017.He scored 8 goals from 15 matches in the 2016-17 I-League season which includes a sumptuous curler in an away fixture against Bengaluru fc.

 Saif Sporting

-After one season in India Anselme returned to Bangladesh Football Premier League.
+After one season in India Anselme returned to Bangladesh Premier League.
 He has become the highest-paid footballer in Bangladesh's club history when the Haitian forward was signed by Bangladesh Premier League newcomers Saif Sporting Club from I-League outfit East Bengal for a record monthly wage.
 He replaced Alvi Fokou Fopa in the second phase of 2017–2018 season.
 He made his debut for the club in a "2–1" home win against Dhaka Abahani and scored a goal in the 34th minute.
 However at the end of the season Saif sporting released him in order to boost their squad ahead of the AFC Cup preliminary round.